mniebling/table-tennis-api/README.md

 1. Install node & npm globally.
 2. Do `npm install` in root to get dependencies.
 3. Do `npm run start` to start the server (with hotloading on changes).
-4. Do `npm run --silent unit-tests` to run unit tests (without the NPM error spam if one of the tests fails).
+4. Do `npm run unit-tests --silent` to run unit tests (without the NPM error spam if one of the tests fails).
+5. Do `npm run coverage` to see code coverage in a browser.
+When you run the unit tests, the coverage will update.

 For local database: